PEAC: Unsupervised Pre-training for Cross-Embodiment Reinforcement Learning

 \subsection{Real-World Applications}

 To validate CEURL in more realistic settings, we conduct results based on legged locomotion in Isaacgym, which is widely used for real-world applications.
 First, we present simulation results of A1-disabled in Table~\ref{table_robosuite_isaacgym}, with 100M pre-train timesteps and 10M fine-tune timesteps.
-As shown in Table~\ref{table_robosuite_isaacgym}, PEAC effectively establishes a good initialization model across embodiments with different joint failures and quickly adapts to downstream tasks, especially for challenging jump and leap tasks.
+As shown in Table~\ref{table_robosuite_isaacgym}, PEAC effectively establishes a good initialization model across embodiments with different joint failures and quickly adapts to downstream tasks, especially for challenging climb and leap tasks.

 Besides, we have deployed PEAC fine-tuned agents in real-world Aliengo-disabled robots, i.e., Aliengo robots with different failure joints.
 As shown in Fig.~\ref{fig_real_world}, due to joint failure, the movement ability of the robot is limited compared to normal settings, but the robot still demonstrates strong adaptability on various terrains not seen in simulators.
-More images and videos of real-world applications are in Appendix~\ref{app_sim2real} and supplementary materials respectively.
+More images and videos of real-world applications are in Appendix~\ref{app_sim2real}.